kiwi515/open_rvl/README.md

 # open_rvl
  Decompilation of the RVL SDK
+ Targets version in Wii Sports (0x4199_60831) but should be applicable to others